mlcommons/tiny/v0.1/README.md

 ## FAQ
 **Q:** How do I submit?

-**A:** TinyMLPerf set submission dates that align with MLPerf inference.
+**A:** TinyMLPerf has set submission dates that align with MLPerf inference.
 To submit you must [join the working group](https://groups.google.com/u/4/a/mlcommons.org/g/tiny) and [register](https://forms.gle/GaB9Gc2MftothYpw7).
 The next submission deadline is March 12th 2021.
 ##

 **Q:** Is power measurement included in TinyMLPerf?